 Greenways can provide opportunities to create hiking trails which can provide recreation opportunities for residents and visitors.
 The American Chestnut Land Trust spearheaded the creation of the Prince Frederick to Bay Overlook Trail (PF2BAY Trail), which opened in 2013.
 The trail is a six-mile natural surface hiking trail that extends from the Prince Frederick Town Center through the northern side of the Parkers Creek watershed to a location overlooking the Chesapeake Bay and the mouth of Parkers Creek.
 The trail traverses Maryland Department of Natural Resources-owned land, Calvert County-owned land purchased with Rural Legacy funds, and American Chestnut Land Trust-owned land purchased with funding from the Maryland Heritage Area Authority.
 The trailhead is located approximately 800 feet from Prince Frederick’s Main Street, on Saint John Vianney Roman Catholic Church’s property.
 During the Prince Frederick Charrette in 2013, participants supported the idea to create a Prince Frederick Town Center to the Patuxent River trail.

+In recognition of the importance of forests and tree canopy in relation to water quality, as well as stream and ecosystem health, This master plan recommends establishing a tree canopy goal for the Town Center using the 2024 baseline of 49% tree canopy coverage and developing a greenways map for the Town Center.

 Important Bird Areas